 - Bread carrier quality: How tasty is the bagel, croissant, or biscuit?

-- Could I finish this?
-Would it give me a tummy ache within 10 minutes of polishing it off?
+- The final bite: Would it give us a tummy ache within 10 minutes of polishing it off?

 Taken together, these criteria gave us a complete picture of the entire experience, from procurement to enjoyment.